 Rawlinsons (W.A.)
 Quantity Surveyors and Construction Cost Consultants are highly trained professionals and experts in estimating construction costs.
-We cover the full range of cost management services from initial cost planning through to contract administration, as well as ancillary services such as sinking funds forecasts, insurance replacement valuations and tax depreciation schedules.
+We cover the full range of cost management services from initial cost planning through to contract administration, as well as ancillary services such as Reserve Fund Forecasts (10 Year Maintenance Plans), Insurance Replacement Valuations and Tax Depreciation Schedules.

 Industry leaders, Rawlinsons (W.A.) are the proud creators of the Rawlinsons Construction Cost Reference Books.
 The cornerstone of cost estimating, our books have been providing Australia with reliable, trusted information for nearly 40 years.
 Head over to Rawlhouse Publishing, for more information.